Today’s issue is a little different to usual.

 Those are just two examples.
 For more see our feature on “The new energy map of the world” (and for more detail on solar see this month’s special feature interview with Tony Seba).
 But what they show is just how revolutionary renewables will be.
 They’ll bring about a step change in how we generate, store and distribute energy.
 We expect that to be a big theme in Frontier Tech Investor through 2017.

-Peak demand is dead ahead
+Peak demand is dead ahead for oil

 Surprisingly, some large oil firms already understand this.
 Last month, Shell chief financial officer Simon Henry said (emphasis added):